Bodhi360/Part-1-Insert-HTML-template-in-sitefinity/README.md

-Part 1: Insert HTML template in sitefinity
+<h3>Part 1: Insert HTML template in sitefinity</h3>
-Here we are trying to make a complete project of sitefinity using a html template grill.
-We make the project in part.
+<h4>Here we are trying to make a complete project of sitefinity using a html template grill.
+We make the project in part.</h4>
-	We install sitefinity project using sitefinity tool.
+	<p>We install sitefinity project using sitefinity tool.
 	We run the project on browser using sitefinity tool after that we run it by visual studio (Here we are using visual studio 2015).